siruthaya/ai-case-study/README.md

 * Who are the founders of the company?

 * How did the idea for the company (or project) come about?
+ The idea for Genesis Therapeutics originated from AI research conducted at Stanford University
 •	The company originated from Feinberg's Ph.D. research on AI and biophysics at Stanford University's Pande Lab.
 * How is the company funded?
 How much funding have they received?
 Genesis has raised over $280M in funding from top technology and biotech investors, including Andreessen Horowitz, Rock Springs Capital, T. Rowe Price, Fidelity, Radical Ventures, NVentures (NVIDIA's VC arm), BlackRock, and Menlo Ventures.
 The company has leveraged GEMS to build an internal pipeline with multiple programs against high-value targets, including data-poor and canonically undruggable targets where GEMS is uniquely advantaged.
 In addition, Genesis has two AI platform collaborations across a range of therapeutic areas: Eli Lilly